 2 Padjen stressed the following structural differences between values, rules and principles.
-The structure of a value: "Q is good" (where Q stands for a state of affairs), of a rule: "If P, there ought to be Qe" (where P designates and actor and fact-conditions, if any, while Qe stands for the effect of an action), of a principle: "If Pi, there ought to be Qe" (where Pi designates an actor and a condition that are less determined than conditions of a rule, while Qc stands for the consequence of an action).
+The structure of a value: "Q is good" (where Q stands for a state of affairs), of a rule: "IP, there ought to be Qe" (where P designates and actor and fact-conditions, if any, while Qe stands for the effect of an action), of a principle: "If Pi, there ought to be Qe" (where Pi designates an actor and a condition that are less determined than conditions of a rule, while Qc stands for the consequence of an action).
 MacCormick has formulated the concept of value in the following way.
 "Since it is good to be fair, good to be wise, good to be efficient, good to be reasonable, we can recognize these concepts as naming 'values'[...]
 Around each we are able to cluster some normative generalizations whose observance helps to secure the value in question. [...]
 Since they are, like the values in question, pervasive, we do not normally find it helpful to structure them in accordance with the formula 'Whenever OF, then NC'.
-These are norms that bear on decision-making in almost any circumstance, so there is no point in singling out particular circumstances of application.
-They are what we commonly call 'principles', or indeed 'general principles'."
-Since we consider that legal values have to be normative in the legal system, we propose the structure of the fundamental norm containing legal values: "the value X ought to be protected".
+These are norms that bear on decision.
+They are what we commonly call 'principles'."
+Since we consider that legal values have to be normative in the legal system, we propose the structure of the fundamental norm containing legal values."
+The value X ought to be protected".

 3 According to Guastini any set of norms presupposes some values and principles are those norms which contain such values.
 The only difference to this view is that we propose concept of fundamental norm (or principle) which firstly posit legal values and these values are then elaborated by (other) principles clustered around legal values.
-The exposition on fundamental nature of norms positing legal values is following Guastini's exposition on fundamental character of principles.
+The exposition on fundamental nature of norms positing legal values is following Guastini' s exposition on fundamental character of principles.

 4 The example of the explicit fundamental principle on values is the second article of the Treaty on the European Union: "The Union is founded on the values of respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights, including the rights of persons belonging to minorities.
 These values are common to the Member States in a society in which pluralism, non-discrimination, tolerance, justice, solidarity and equality between women and men prevail."
-(Consolidated versions of the Treaty on European Union 2012/C 326/01)
+(Consolidated versions of the Treaty on European Union and the Treaty on the Functioning of the European Union 2012/C 326/01)